Kibu White Paper: Ensuring Genuine Human-to-Human Communication in the Digital Age

 Kibu’s Pods, Quorum, and Consensus-based Authorization

-Kibu provides an advanced 'pod' system that governs interactions ranging from simple messaging to complex, quorum-based decision-making processes relevant for both individual and corporate entities.
+Kibu Pods provide an advanced system that governs interactions ranging from simple messaging to complex, quorum-based decision-making processes relevant for both individual and corporate entities.
 This architecture is not limited to group messaging but is instrumental in managing a spectrum of activities including content distribution, executive decision-making, data access permissions, and the execution of financial transactions.

 Consensus-based Authorization

-The pod structure is engineered to enhance privacy, establish trust, and validate authenticity through collective agreement—thereby mitigating the risks inherent in unilateral decision-making.
-This is exemplified in scenarios where data access is required; instead of a single administrator granting permissions, Kibu supports a consensus-driven decision among designated pod members.
-For instance, if Alice needs access to a shared Google Drive, Kibu can be configured such that a quorum involving multiple pod members is required to approve this access, effectively distributing trust and authority.
+The Pod structure is engineered to enhance privacy, establish trust, and validate authenticity through collective agreement—thereby mitigating the risks inherent in unilateral decision-making.
+Closing this vulnerability is exemplified where traditional role-based access controls are used; instead of a single administrator holding or granting permissions, Kibu supports a consensus-driven, group decision among the Pod members.
+For instance, if Alice needs access to a shared resource, Kibu can be configured such that a quorum consisting of the Pod members would be required to approve this access, effectively sharing trust and authority.

-The Kibu consensus-based authorization framework is designed to easily integrate with current authorization processes.
-Utilizing JSON Web Tokens (JWTs) — a widely accepted method for generating data payloads that can be signed and, optionally, encrypted to assert specific claims — this framework introduces a sophisticated layer of security and verification.
-In practice, Kibu intercepts the JWTs issued by organizations, enterprises, or third-party applications, encapsulating the original claims and re-signing them with its own secure keys.
-This ensures not only enhanced security but also embeds additional contextual information, such as the consent of pod members to the actions proposed within the claims.
+The Kibu consensus-based authorization framework is designed to harden existing authorization technologies, while remaining compatible with standards such as OAuth and OIDC.
+Utilizing JSON Web Tokens (JWTs)—a widely accepted method for generating data payloads that can be signed and, optionally, encrypted to assert specific claims—this framework introduces a sophisticated layer of security and verification.
+In practice, Kibu enriches the JWTs issued by organizations, enterprises, or third-party applications, encapsulating the original claims and re-signing them with its own secure keys.
+This procedure ensures not only enhanced security but also embeds additional contextual information, such as the consent of Pod members to the actions proposed within the claims.

 Pod Definitions and Characteristics

-Encryption of pod messages is facilitated via a shared symmetric key, the Group Key.
-Unlike architectures like Messaging Layer Security (MLS) and Signal, this method provides ease of access to historical messages for newcomers or recovering users via the Group Key.
+Encryption of Pod messages is facilitated via a rotatable, shared symmetric key, the Group Key.
+Unlike architectures such as Messaging Layer Security (MLS) and Signal, this method provides ease of access to historical messages for new or recovering users via the Group Key.
+[2]

 Key Components of a Pod